kumagai-group/pydefect/docs_rst/tutorial.rst

     for i in */;do cd $i; vise vs ; cd ../;done

 and run the vasp.
-The atomic energies are collected to yaml file using the following python script.
+The atom energies are collected to yaml file format using the following python script.

 ::